Bars92/font-organizer/readme.txt

 == Description ==

-**Note: WordPress 4.7.1 has an [open issue](https://core.trac.wordpress.org/ticket/40175 "Offical open bug link") that fail otf font format uploads.
+**Note: WordPress 4.7.X has an [open issue](https://core.trac.wordpress.org/ticket/40175 "Offical open bug link") that fail some font format uploads.
 To fix this issue you may download [this plugin](https://wordpress.org/plugins/disable-real-mime-check/ "Plugin fix for non-image uploads") until further notice.**

 Font Organizer is the complete solution for font implementation including uploading custom fonts and using google fonts in WordPress websites.